chycharlie/robust-bn-faster/README.md

-# Robust Learning of Fixed-Structure Bayesian Networks in Nearly-Linear Time.
+# Robust Learning of Fixed-Structure Bayesian Networks.
 A MATLAB implementation of [Robust Learning of Fixed-Structure Bayesian Networks in Nearly-Linear Time](https://arxiv.org/abs/2105.05555).

 Explanation of Files